motaser/reading-notes/code 201/class03.md

 **TRUTHY & FALSY VALUES**
-Due to type coercion, every value in JavaScript can be treated as if it were true or false; and this has some interesting side effects.
+Due to type coercion, every value in JavaScript can be treated as if it were true or false; and this has some interesting side effects..